orbs-network/nexus-sushiswap/README.md

 * emergency exit - Since the owner is the capital provider of all USDC, in an emergency the owner can retrieve their USDC.
 If this happens, all Sushi LP are burned so the USDC can be retrieved.
 All ETH generated from this remains safe in the contract until users remove liquidity since ETH belongs to users, and their liquidity is always protected from the owner.

+* disable oracle price protection - The contract safeguards the ETH price of the Sushi ETH/USDC pair against manipulation by comparing it to an external ETH price oracle (Chainlink or Compound).
+The owner can disable this protection in an emergency where these oracles stop functioning.

 ## Architecture

 This contract is marked in yellow, its users are on the left, contracts it relies on are on the right: